First Andes Silver (CVE:FAS) Shares Up 28.6% – Still a Buy?

-First Andes Silver Ltd. (CVE:FAS – Get Free Report)’s stock price rose 28.6% on Wednesday .
+Shares of First Andes Silver Ltd. (CVE:FAS – Get Free Report) were up 28.6% during trading on Wednesday .
 The company traded as high as C$0.09 and last traded at C$0.09.
 Approximately 245,000 shares were traded during trading, an increase of 235% from the average daily volume of 73,058 shares.
 The stock had previously closed at C$0.07.

 First Andes Silver Ltd., an exploration stage company, engages in the exploration of mineral properties in Peru.
 It explores for silver and gold properties.
 The company holds 100% interest in the Santas Gloria silver property covering an area of approximately 1,100 hectares located in Peru.
 The company was formerly known as Mantaro Precious Metals Corp.